-Note: The MSU Office of Admissions has June 1st deadline for international admissions.
+The MSU Office of Admissions has mid-June deadline to admit international students.
 If we are unable to forward our recommendation of admission to the MSU Office of Admissions for lack of requirements, or if Admissions disapproves the application for any reason, the offer of admission is automatically rescinded.
 If this happens, you may be able to defer to a future semester, but this is not always possible depending on the circumstances.
-For Summer and Spring admission, the admit deadline is 3 months before the start of the semester.

-It is vital that international students apply and submit all requirements at least by the October 15th deadlines.
-Applications submitted after these deadlines may not be reviewed. y both the School of Packaging and the MSU Office of admissions.
+It is vital that international students apply and submit all requirements at least by the application deadlines listed above.

+Applications submitted after these deadlines will not be reviewed.

 - 7. International students whose native language is not English are also required to demonstrate proficiency in English before admission (see International Students, Section 3.5, for details).
 English-Language Scores (IELTS, TOEFL, etc.).
-For automatic waiver information, contact Susan Barnaby, Graduate Secretary, at barnaby@msu.edu. - 8.
+For automatic waiver information, contact the Packaging Graduate Secretary. - 8.
 The student must provide evidence of financial ability to pursue a graduate program at MSU before the certificate of acceptance to the University will be mailed.
 Details of the procedures and amount required, as well as the Affidavit of Support for Graduate International Students, can be found at The Graduate School website at https://grad.msu.edu/internationalapplicants.

-To ensure full consideration, all documentation should be received by the School by October 15 for the following fall semester.
-Applications arriving after this deadline will be considered if space and resources are available.
-Admission will generally be made only for fall semester unless under unusual circumstances.
-Admission decisions will be made as soon as possible after the October 15 date.
+To ensure full consideration, all documentation must be received by the School by or before the Packaging application deadline. ..
+Admission decisions will be made as soon as possible after the application deadline.
 Students who do not enroll as scheduled will not be guaranteed admission at a later date.